anggraito/todo-fancy/README.md

 # TODO LIST Protoype

-This is todo app prototype use node.js, express, jwt and for database use mongoose
+This is todo app prototype use node.js, express, jwt, facebok login and for database use mongoose

 Unique fitur, has due date (plan) or share facebook